-Now is the best time to set your annual goals, organise and colour coordinate that pretty yearly planner.
+Now is the best time to set your annual goals, organize and color-coordinate that pretty yearly planner.
 Well, so you thought.
 But there are so many options out there.
 It can be confusing!
-Not sure where to start, what templates you need or even how to begin organising information into them?
+Not sure where to start, what templates you need or even how to begin organizing information into them?
 I'll run you through my simple Get It Done printable yearly planner that I use for my goals, planning, schedules, habit tracking and more.
 The best thing?
-You can go ahead and download it for free of course!
+You can download it for free of course!

 I'll break down my process step by step on how I use my planner.
 These are the types of things you'll find in the 14-page printable download: